New bar opening in city focusing on 'craft ales paired with delicious bao buns' - here's all you need to know

-New bar SALT opening inside former Stew & Oyster at Sheffield's Kelham Island
+First look inside new 'craft ale and bao bun' bar at Sheffield's Kelham Island

-A new bar is set to open at Sheffield’s trendy Kelham Island district.
+Here is the first look inside a new bar set to open at Sheffield’s trendy Kelham Island district this week.

 SALT will be taking over the premises that previously traded as Stew & Oyster and opens from Thursday, December 9.